tolerance <- 0.05Appendix B — Near Equality Tests

 B.2.6 Near Equality Tests

 The data validation is performed using error tolerance tests with expectations functions from the testthat R package (Wickham, 2011).
-These tests compare the values of the WorldClim data loaded in LogoClim against the original WorldClim dataset.
+These tests compare the number of observations (n), minimum, mean, and maximum value of the WorldClim data loaded in LogoClim against the original WorldClim dataset.

-Each test selects a random variable for a random month or year using the worldclim_random() function from the orbis R package.
+Each test begins by selecting a random country to crop the WorldClim data.
+For each of the three WorldClim series, a random combination of variable, month, year, and other series-specific parameters is drawn using the worldclim_random() function from the orbis R package.
 No seed is set for the random number generator, so results vary between runs.

 Elevation, bioclimatic variables, and the models FIO-ESM-2-0, GFDL-ESM4, and HadGEM3-GC31-LL are excluded due to their data limitations.